-In July 2019, Salford CCG was rated outstanding for the fourth consecutive year, making it one of only three CCGs in the country to achieve the highest rating for four years running.
+In November 2020, Salford CCG was rated outstanding for the fifth consecutive year, making it one of only two CCGs in the country to achieve the highest rating for five years running.

 You can find out more about the data behind the ratings from the My NHS website.